 Over the next three days we work in pairs to make our own bags of cubes.
 We swap them with our friends to see if they can guess "What’s in the bag?"

-- Give each pair of students to choose 10 cubes.
+- Invite each pair of students to choose 10 cubes.
 There should be two colours available.
 Ask them to put 10 cubes in their bag using any combination of the two colours they want.

 - Ask the students to make a prediction about the colours of the ten cubes in the bag.
 How will you use the data to make the best prediction you can?